• WiFi *

 Some time ago, if you were traveling along the bypass in Nags Head, you would have passed Dowdy’s Amusement Park.
 It was a small family-run park that included a ferris wheel, bumper cars, a wooden roller coaster, and arcade, the perfect place to take the kids for an hour or two in the evening.
 Over time, as some of the rides aged, maintenance became a problem and by the time it closed in 2005, the park had lost a bit of its luster.

-The grand opening was held in May, and it’s possible that the end result exceeded expectations.
+The grand opening of Dowdy Park in Nags Head was held in May 2017.
+Upon its unveiling, it’s possible that the end result exceeded expectations.

-The playground area is innovative with some very interesting things for kids to do.
+The Dowdy Park playground area is innovative with some very interesting things for kids to do and enjoy.

-The Park is much more than a playground, though, and this may be what really sets it apart.
-The site occupies five acres, which allowed designers to get creative.
+But Dowdy Park is much more than just a playground, and this may be what really sets it apart.
+The Nags Head site occupies five acres, which allowed the park designers to get creative.

 Those common areas are large enough to allow kids—or adults— to play catch, frisbee, kick a soccer ball around or enjoy any number of activities.

-On the east end of the park there is a performance stage, which will host live music.
+On the east end of Dowdy Park, there is a performance stage, which hosts live music and events.

-Along the perimeter there are pavilions with picnic tables suppled with grills, as well as additional tables outside the covered area.
+Along the perimeter of the park, there are pavilions with picnic tables supplied with grills, as well as additional tables outside the covered area.

-These tables offer an innovative concept – they are embedded chess or checker boards.
+These tables offer an innovative concept – they are embedded chess or checker boards offering Nags Head locals and visitors a chance to sit, relax and enjoy a game.
 It reminds me of NYC, where it seems almost every park has a chess game in progress.
-We’ll keep our eye on this see if an Outer Banks Chess Champion is taking shape.
+(We’ll keep our eye on this to see if an Outer Banks Chess Champion is taking shape.)